Opera in Scotland: Opera venues in Scotland

 Scottish Opera performs mostly in the Theatre Royal, Glasgow, at the Edinburgh Festival Theatre, and in both His Majesty's Theatre in Aberdeen and at the Eden Court Theatre in Inverness.

 Since 1947 and the foundation of the Edinburgh International Festival, a strong standard of provision from visiting companies has normally formed a highlight of the Scottish operatic year.
 The lack of an Edinburgh venue suitable for international theatre companies was however a problem over much of this time.
 The obvious solution was to finance a purpose-built modern theatre of the sort found in many overseas capitals.
 After much criticism of the inadequacy of venues, a plan from 1960 to construct a long overdue opera house-concert hall complex developed into a long-running saga that became known as Edinburgh's "hole in the ground".
 The project was eventually abandoned due to increasing cost projections and a lack of political will to start implementing it.
 The site in Castle Terrace was eventually leased for office development in 1988.

 Subsequently, Festival opera has found its home in large traditional Edinburgh venues, renovated in turn to bring them up to modern standards.
-For some years in the 1980s it was the Playhouse with its impressive official capacity of 2900.
-Since 1994 the Festival Theatre (formerly The Empire) has been used both for the Festival and by Scottish Opera on their visits to Edinburgh.
+For some years in the 1980s it was the Edinburgh Playhouse with its impressive official capacity of 2900.
+Since 1994 the Edinburgh Festival Theatre (formerly The Empire Theatre) has been used both for the Festival and by Scottish Opera on their visits to Edinburgh.

 Elsewhere in Scotland, operas are also staged in a wide range of multipurpose theatres/performance spaces which regularly host performances of opera or opera excerpts, such as the Pitlochry Festival Theatre.
 There is also a certain amount of small scale touring opera at various community venues throughout the nation.